OriLiMu/tldraw-teachBoard/packages/animation/api/api-report.api.md

 export function getAnimeEasing(easing?: string | ((t: number) => number)): string | ((t: number) => number);

 // @public (undocumented)
+export function getAnimeEasingFunction(easingName: string): any;

+// @public (undocumented)
+export function getAnimeEasingFunctions(): {
+    readonly linear: any;
+    readonly easeInQuad: any;
+    readonly easeOutQuad: any;
+    readonly easeInOutQuad: any;
+    readonly easeInCubic: any;
+    readonly easeOutCubic: any;
+    readonly easeInOutCubic: any;
+    readonly easeInQuart: any;
+    readonly easeOutQuart: any;
+    readonly easeInOutQuart: any;
+    readonly easeInQuint: any;
+    readonly easeOutQuint: any;
+    readonly easeInOutQuint: any;
+    readonly easeInSine: any;
+    readonly easeOutSine: any;
+    readonly easeInOutSine: any;
+    readonly easeInCirc: any;
+    readonly easeOutCirc: any;
+    readonly easeInOutCirc: any;
+    readonly easeInExpo: any;
+    readonly easeOutExpo: any;
+    readonly easeInOutExpo: any;
+    readonly easeInBack: any;
+    readonly easeOutBack: any;
+    readonly easeInOutBack: any;
+    readonly easeInElastic: any;
+    readonly easeOutElastic: any;
+    readonly easeInOutElastic: any;
+    readonly easeInBounce: any;
+    readonly easeOutBounce: any;
+    readonly easeInOutBounce: any;
+};

+// @public (undocumented)
 export function interpolate(from: number, to: number, progress: number): number;

+// @public (undocumented)
+export interface LegacyAnimationConfig extends AnimationConfig {
+    // (undocumented)
+    easing?: string | ((t: number) => number);
+}

 // @public (undocumented)
 function moveTo_2(target: TLShapeId | TLShapeId[], x: number, y: number, config?: Partial<AnimationConfig>): ShapeAnimation;